-Finally, the District is an agency in the East Bay which successfully links communities together in a manner that has the regional interest at its core.
+Finally, the District is a model public agency in the East Bay which successfully links communities together in a manner that has the regional interest at its core.
 The District is financially sound and has significant local matching funds of its own, as well as other state and federal grants - including a \$10.2 million TIGER II award in 2008 for their paved trail network.
 The District also has existing partnership with schools and health care providers in our area.
 As an independent Special District with an elected Board, the District works with all 33 cities and towns in the region, as well as with businesses, non-profits and other government agencies to ensure stakeholders are invested in their success.

 Supporting the GO!
-Network for Healthy.
-The Alameda CTC supports this proposal and urges your favorable consideration.
+Network for Healthy Kids will serve as a model and catalyst for regional wellness and livability.
+I whole heartedly support this proposal and urge your favorable consideration.